garrandall/popular-music-data/tracks/break-it-to-me-gently-aretha-franklin.md

 You knew exactly what to say and do
 Had all the answers, you knew how to please me
 How'd you guess I'd fall in love with you?
-Now I'm scared, ooh, I'm scared what we're coming to
+Now I'm scared, oh I'm scared what we're coming to

 Oh, break it to me gently, be careful of what you say And save it, save it, save it